ajaysundark/Othello/README.md

 - ...

 ## Description ##
-For this module you will be making a game using a Express, WebSockets, and MongoDB.
+For this module you will be making a game using Express, WebSockets, and MongoDB.
 Your final product will need to have these components:

 - A view to watch the game in real time.